gazzamc/The-Expanse-RESTful-API/README.md

 #### Skeleton

 #### Surface
+I went with very neutral colours to make it look easy on the eye, as this is a simple testing site for the API i didnt think it needed a lot to standout.
+The buttons are coloured appropriatly for what they do.
+Edit being yellow as a warning, delete being red etc. As bootstrap had these built-in styles I didn't do anything custom in the CSS.

 ## Features
 - Users can filter the data using *query strings*, such as by *name*, status, *gender* etc.